HumaticsLAB/HumaticsLAB.github.io/_projects_forecasting/visuelle2.md

 ## Data and code
-You can download Visuelle 2.0 by filling out this simple form (the download link will be provided upon completion): *...*.
+You can download the Visuelle 2.0 dataset by filling out this simple form (the download link will be provided upon completion): *...*.

-Along with the dataset, we also *provide Python code to load the files using PyTorch*, in order to demonstrate how to use the dataset for the SO-Fore and Demand forecasting tasks.
-The code also helps in understanding how to process the data and use them for other tasks which you find suitable.
+The code demonstrating how to use the dataset for the forecasting tasks described in the paper and also for the RNN-based model we used to obtain the best results is available here: (Coming soon...)